Aztek1337/addresses_fqdns_resolution_script/README.md

 This script is to help resolve multiple IPs and FQDNs using powershell and place the output into a CSV.
 This script works on both IP Addresses and FQDNs.

+For IP addresses this will resolve host names
+For FQDNs this will resolve IP addresses

 ## How to run
 * Clone this and cd into the dir.
 * In the file addresses_fqdns.txt, place each address or FQDN into one line, one line per entry.